jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 cd ../..
 ```
-The resuting tree file `CsmA_aligned_masked.treefile` is plotted in Extended Data Figure 8, and the multiple sequence alignment is shown
+The resuting tree file `CsmA_aligned_masked.treefile` is plotted in Figure S8, and the multiple sequence alignment is shown
-in Extended Data Figure 4.
+in Figure S4.

 I also summarized the phylogenetic distances between the taxa in this phylogeny using the provided R script `CsmA_distances.R`.